Frequently asked questions

 We raise money by organising an annual fundraising campaign that culminates with the annual BBC Children in Need Appeal Show live on BBC One.

-Every year, people from every corner of the UK come together to support BBC Children in Need and help change young lives – from schools and corporate partners like Asda and McDonald’s, to individual fundraisers, colleagues across the BBC and celebrity friends.
+Each year, people from every corner of the UK come together to support BBC Children in Need and help change young lives – from schools and corporate partners like Asda and McDonald’s to individual fundraisers, colleagues across the BBC and celebrity friends.

-How does BBC Children in Need distribute the money raised to projects?
+How does BBC Children in Need distribute money to projects?

-How does BBC Children in Need distribute the money raised to projects?
+How does BBC Children in Need distribute money to projects?

-We provide grants to projects over a three year period.
-Like most responsible charities, we do not hand over the multi-year grants in one lump sum at the beginning of their funding period.
-Instead, the money is released to the organisation over time in instalments so that we can monitor the work being done and feel confident that money donated by the public is being spent wisely, with the greatest possible impact on the lives of young people.
+We provide grants to projects over a three-year period.
+Like most responsible charities, we do not hand over the multi-year grants in one lump sum at the beginning of that period.
+Instead, we release funding to the organisation in installments, monitoring the work being done so that we can feel confident that money donated by the public is being spent wisely, with the greatest possible impact on young lives.

 How do you decide which projects to fund?